 Hodgkin lymphoma is caused by a change in the DNA of a B-cell lymphocyte.
 This mutation causes a large number of abnormal and oversized B cells to accumulate in the lymphatic system, and, over time, spread to other organs.
 It is not clear what causes DNA mutation.

-Various factors have been identified which lead to increased risk of developing Hodgkin lymphoma (HL).
-They include : age - being male - family history of HL - previous infection with the Epstein Barr virus.
+Although the trigger causes are generally unknown. various factors have been identified which lead to increased risk of developing Hodgkin lymphoma (HL).
+They include :

 More Information about HL US NIH National Cancer Institute

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma

 Please be aware that no automatic translation engines are 100% accurate, and so the auto-translated content will very probably feature errors and omissions.